VipAct: Visual-Perception Enhancement via Specialized VLM Agent Collaboration and Tool-use: Detailed VipAct Algorithm and Function Definitions

-In this section, we provide detailed explanations of the functions used in Algorithm \ref{alg:vipact-framework}, as summarized in Table \ref{tab:vipact_functions}.
-Each function is essential for coordinating interactions between the orchestrator agent, specialized agents, and vision expert models within the \textsc{VipAct} framework.
+This section presents Algorithm \ref{alg:vipact-framework}, which outlines the complete process of our \textsc{VipAct} framework, providing a clearer illustration of its workflow.
+To facilitate a comprehensive understanding, Table \ref{tab:vipact_functions} summarizes the detailed explanations of the functions used in the algorithm.
+Each function plays a crucial role in orchestrating the interactions between the orchestrator agent, specialized agents, and vision expert models within the \textsc{VipAct} framework.